 - Simple tasks to give your motorhome a spruce-up include replacing carpets, shower curtain, scatter cushions etc. Shower curtains, especially, can attract mould.
 It’s easy enough to wash and re-treat them.
 If they’re still bad, get a replacement.

 - Plenty of good old fashioned elbow grease will certainly help when it comes to keeping your vehicle spick and span.
 For instance, use diluted Flash (or similar) to gently wash the ceiling, wallboards and underseat storage – it works a treat!

 - Your local carpet shop may well be happy to provide you with replacement flooring, cut to fit, and finished properly.
 When it comes to upholstery, it’s another matter.
 This is one of the most expensive items of any motorhome to replace – it may even be better left as a decision for your dealer to make when taking your ’van in for part-exchange.
 Also, your choice of a new interior look might not chime with the next buyer’s.
 Original is usually best in these circumstances.

 What’s your advice?

-Got any hints and tips you’d like to pass on to fellow Caravan Guard policyholders regarding how to optimise a motorhome’s trade-in value?
-Please feel free to add a comment below
+Got any hints and tips you’d like to pass on to fellow Caravan Guard blog readers on how to optimise a motorhome’s re-sale value if trading in?
+Please feel free to add a comment below.